Kangbo-Hua/Snake/README.md

 ## Entry

-- Click START to select the number of players and start the gameClick START to select the number of players and start the game
+- Click START to select the number of players and start the game
 - Click COLOR to select the color style (classic and grass)
 ##Game Operation